hashkat/hashkat/docs/tutorial01.md

 ![Cumulative Degree Distribution](/img/tutorial01/cumulative-degree_distribution_month_002.svg =1x  "Cumulative Degree Distribution")

-As expected, most entities have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.
+As expected, most agents have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.

 Note that you can save your plots as .svg files by typing in the commands